jaypeace6/my-calendar/README.md

 ` npm install `

 3. Create API Key from Google then create .env file in project root
-- Replace YOUR_API_KEY_HERE with a key from Google Cloud -> APIs and Services -> Credentails -> API key
+- Replace YOUR_API_KEY_HERE with a key from Google Cloud Console (https://console.cloud.google.com/) -> APIs and Services -> Credentails -> API key
 - (yes annoyingly will require getting a trial attached to a payment in case you run over usage)
-- Each dev needs teir own API key in .env -- do not share key publicly
+- Each dev needs their own API key in .env -- do not share key publicly
 - Note: works only with public Google Calendars until we implement OAuth.
 - Add the API Key by adding this line to .env `VITE_GOOGLE_CALENDAR_API_KEY=YOUR_API_KEY_HERE`